CartoDB/academy/courses/06-intermediate-design/lesson-1.md

 ## Choropleth Wizard

 A choropleth map depicts ranges of number data by color.
-The choropleth wizard orders your dataset according to a number column's values, then groups the data into buckets (i.e., a histogram).
+The choropleth wizard orders your dataset according to a number column's values, then groups the data into buckets (á la histogram).
 Each bucket gets assigned a color according to the color ramp chosen.

 **Quantification**